-Prerequisites: As this is the final course in the MEd all required courses must be completed before taking this and no other courses can be taken concurrently; Final Term of Study
+Course Code: EDUC 5910 Prerequisites: As this is the final course in the MEd all required courses must be completed before taking this; Final Term of Study Credits: 3

 Special Elective Internship Option

 IB Internship

 Successful UoPeople students who meet all selection requirements may be approved to do an internship in an IB school.
 The student works under the supervision of a master IB teacher and gains a understanding of the organizational structure and culture, management, policy and decision making approaches, resources, programs and services, professional personnel, and students of an actual IB school.